nemu69/snow-crash/level06/Ressources/README.md

 > level06.php
 ```

-So we decide to run the binary level06 and see he us the level06.php, after see that we decide to try to change the php file for doing a php request launching the getflag, and we found <a href="https://www.php.net/manual/fr/function.exec.php">that</a>.
+So we decide to run the binary level06 and seeing he us the level06.php, after see that we decide to try to change the php file for doing a php request launching the getflag, and we found <a href="https://www.php.net/manual/fr/function.exec.php">that</a>.

 result: